 - The CCG Chair

 The group meets every other month.
 At these meetings patients and the public can influence decisions about local healthcare, bring any issues, concerns or good news stories, to the group.
 The feedback from the group is fed back both as part of the Quality Finance and Performance Report and at the start of all Governing Body meetings with full minutes also included as an appendix.

 As part of the commissioning process the CCG is continually seeking opportunities to extend its patient and public engagement within the community in order that we can obtain a broader view of the challenges and gaps in services which have been identified and will inform future service redesign.
-Here you can see the group's work plan for 2019-20.

 The CCG also provides training to members of the public who are involved in our work.